The Honor X5C Series is finally here, with an eye-catching design and MagicOS 9.0!

 Camera setup

 Besides memory configuration, these two have a slightly different camera setup as well.
-Honor X5c packs a 13MP main sensor and a mostly useless 0.08MP QVGA lens.
-I call it useless because it’s quite well known that it’s mostly a placeholder for an image sensor rather than a camera itself.
+Honor X5c packs a 13MP main sensor and a not so useful 0.08MP QVGA lens.

 Battery, charging, and everything else